bcgov/nr-permitting-data-spec/team.md

 layout: team
 name: TEAM

-title: Meet the Common Service Showcase Team
+title: Meet the NR Permitting Team
-description: Founded in 2019, we are a cross-functional agile team, building on the work done by former and external contributors.
-Our team focuses on inspiring innovation for our customers with convenient and reliable Common Services.​<br /><br />We aim to help other development teams incorporate Common Services into their applications or take advantage of our hosted services.
-Using Common Services saves time, money and reduces software duplication.
+description: Founded in 2023, we are a cross-functional agile team, building on the work done by former and external contributors.
+Our team focuses on modernizing existing permitting practices with the ultimate goal of being able to effectively track permitting times for various processes within the province.​<br /><br />.

 ---